eduardomecchia/eduardomecchia/README.md

 My name's Eduardo.
 I'm a junior Full Stack Web Developer near Rome and my love for computers and, more specifically, programming has brought me to attend the Boolean Careers course, which I've recently completed.\
 I've studied and applied a wide range of web technologies like HTML, CSS, JavaScript, PHP, MySQL, Vue.js, Laravel, Bootstrap and others.\
 I'm very committed to relentless self-improvement and I'm constantly thinking about original ideas for innovative and user-friendly web applications.\
-I'm currently working on [GalaClient](https://www.indiegala.com/galaclient), a software made by IndieGala that you can use to buy and manage digital videogames.
+I'm currently working on [GalaClient](https://www.indiegala.com/galaclient), a software made by IndieGala that you can use to buy, manage and play digital videogames.

 ## You can also find me on...
 <a href="https://www.linkedin.com/in/eduardomecchia/" target="_blank">